-I am qualified to provide clinical supervision if you are working on obtaining an art therapist credential (ATR or ATR-BC) or a social work license (LCSW in Virginia).
+I am qualified to provide clinical supervision if you are working on obtaining the following:

 Individual supervision - $100 per 60min

 If you and your peers wish to start supervision as a closed group,

 I will be glad to explore the best time that works for your group

 (Currently offering virtual supervision only).